peralta11/todo/README.md

 # todo
-implementing a simple todo list using python-flask
+implementing a simple todo list using python-flask with postgres as database